parkj189/uber-ride-cancellation-prediction/README.md

 The ~0.72 AUC ceiling is not a modeling failure — it reflects the fundamental constraints of pre-ride prediction:

-- Pre-ride features carry weak predictive signal by nature
+- Pre-ride features carry weak predictive signal
-- Most informative features (Driver_Rating, Booking_Value) are post-ride only — including them would constitute data leakage
+- Most informative features (Driver_Rating, Booking_Value) are provided after completing ride.
+Thus, including them would constitute data leakage.
 - Cancellations are situational with no single dominant pattern

-**Performance could improve with:**
+**Performance could improve with more predictive features:**
 - Customer cancellation history
 - Driver reliability / acceptance rate
 - Real-time traffic and weather conditions